-- pid-file This is the pathname of the file the server writes its process ID in.
+pid-file This is the pathname of the file the server writes its process ID in.
 If not specified, the default is /var/ run/named/named.pid.
 The PID file is used by programs that send signals to the running name server.
 Specifying pid-file none disables the use of a PID file; no file is written and any existing one is removed.
-Note that none is a keyword, not a filename, and therefore is not enclosed in double quotes. - recursing-file This is the pathname of the file where the server dumps the queries that are currently recursing, when instructed to do so with rndc recursing.
+Note that none is a keyword, not a filename, and therefore is not enclosed in double quotes.

+- recursing-file This is the pathname of the file where the server dumps the queries that are currently recursing, when instructed to do so with rndc recursing.
 If not specified, the default is named.recursing. - statistics-file This is the pathname of the file the server appends statistics to, when instructed to do so using rndc stats.
 If not specified, the default is named.stats in the server's current directory.
 The format of the file is described in The Statistics File. - bindkeys-file This is the pathname of a file to override the built-in trusted keys provided by named.
 See the discussion of dnssec-validation for details.
 If not specified, the default is /etc/bind.keys. - secroots-file This is the pathname of the file the server dumps security roots to, when instructed to do so with rndc secroots.
-If not specified, the default is named.secroots. - session-keyfile This is the pathname of the file into which to write a TSIG session key generated by named for use by nsupdate -l.
+If not specified, the default is named.secroots. - session-keyfile This is the pathname of the file into which to write a TSIG session key generated by named for use by nsupdate -1.
 If not specified, the default is /var/run/named/session.key.
 (See Dynamic Update Policies, and in particular the discussion of the update-policy statement's local option, for more information about this feature.) - session-keyname This is the key name to use for the TSIG session key.
 If not specified, the default is localddns. - session-keyalg This is the algorithm to use for the TSIG session key.
 Valid values are hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, hmac-sha512, and hmac-md5.
 If not specified, the default is hmac-sha256. - port This is the UDP/TCP port number the server uses to receive and send DNS protocol traffic.
 The default is 53.
 This option is mainly intended for server testing; a server using a port other than 53 is not able to communicate with the global DNS. - tls-port This is the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic.
-The default is 853.

-- https-port This is the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic.
-The default is 443. - http-port This is the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP (a configuration that may be useful when encryption is handled by third-party software or by a reverse proxy). - http-listener-clients This sets the hard quota on the number of active concurrent connections on a per-listener basis.
-The default value is 300; setting it to 0 removes the quota. - http-streams-per-connection This sets the hard limit on the number of active concurrent HTTP/2 streams on a per-connection basis.
-The default value is 100; setting it to 0 removes the limit.
-Once the limit is exceeded, the server finishes the HTTP session. - dscp This is the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic, on operating systems that support DSCP.
+The default is 853. - https-port This is the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic.
+The default is 443. - http-port This is the TCP port number the server uses to receive and send unencrypted DNS traffic via HTTP (a configuration that may be useful when encryption is handled by third-party software or by a reverse proxy). - dscp This is the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic, on operating systems that support DSCP.
 Valid values are 0 through 63.
 It is not configured by default. - random-device This specifies a source of entropy to be used by the server; it is a device or file from which to read entropy.
 If it is a file, operations requiring entropy will fail when the file has been exhausted.